dOpensource/dsiprouter/docs/index.rst

 ./dsiprouter.sh install

-or the one line version:apt-get update;apt-get install -y git curl;cd /opt;git clone https://github.com/dOpensource/dsiprouter.git;cd dsiprouter;./dsiprouter.sh install
+Or the One Line Version:apt-get update;apt-get install -y git curl;cd /opt;git clone https://github.com/dOpensource/dsiprouter.git;cd dsiprouter;./dsiprouter.sh install

 Once the install is complete, dSIPRouter will automatically start MySQL, Kamailio and the UI.

  Install (Proxy audio (RTP) traffic)

 If you need to proxy RTP traffic then add the -rtpengine parameter.
-So, the command to install dSIPRouter and the RTPEngine would be:
+The command to install dSIPRouter and the RTPEngine would be:

 apt-get update